How can we help you?

 How is my CO2 savings calculated?
 How many trees are required to offset the same amount of CO2?

-The EPA estimates that the average mile driven results in emissions of 411 grams (or 0.9061 pounds) of CO2.
+• The EPA estimates that each mile driven produces 411 grams (0.9061 pounds) of CO₂.

 Comments